 - The student must be delivering a research presentation or comparable creative activity at a professional meeting, with preference being given to those presenting at national and international meetings.
 Students must be the primary student author and presenter.

 - For a presentation co-authored by two or more students, funding will be provided to only one student author.

 - Within 5 days of your return, submit the Presentation Fellowship Report (currently named "Graduate Travel Expense Report" in the myUCF Student Center) to the College of Graduate Studies, including proof of presentation.

 Awards are made on a first-come, first-served basis, so students are encouraged to apply early in the award period.
-The College of Graduate Studies is now accepting applications for Spring 2014 and Summer 2014 terms (January 2014 - June 2014).
-Applications for Fall 2014 (July 2014 - December 2014) will be accepted starting April 15.
+The College of Graduate Studies is now accepting applications for Spring/Summer 2015 (January 2015 - June 2015 presentations).

 - In-state ($300)